Services

 It is very important that you get the right legal advice early on.
 You may have to serve a default sentence of imprisonment if you do not pay the amount ordered.
 The default sentence may be months or even years long, yet might be avoided or reduced with proper advice and representation.

-Even if you have been represented by other solicitors for the rest of the case, it is still possible to come to Conspiracy Solicitor and Bird and Co for the confiscation proceedings.
+Even if you have been represented by other solicitors for the rest of the case, it is still possible to come to Conspiracy Solicitor for the confiscation proceedings.

 Remember mistakes can be costly!
 If you make admissions which are incorrect or do not challenge the right aspects of the Prosecution case, you could be landed with a very large bill and potentially a very large default sentence.